-The following statements are intended to offer some guidance and relate only to the position of investors who are UK resident individuals and are beneficial owners of their units.
+The following statements relate only to the position of investors who are UK resident individuals and are beneficial owners of their units.
 This summary should not be regarded as definitive and prospective investors should consult their own professional advisers on the potential tax consequences of acquiring, holding or selling units.